makir00/Voice-Assistant-Evaluation/README.md

 ```

 The `.env` file is excluded from version control because it contains sensitive credentials such as API keys.
+> **Note:** Evaluation results can optionally be visualized and tracked using the **Confident AI** platform.
+As platform access requires sign-in with a company account, this project currently runs DeepEval evaluations locally without Confident AI integration.

 ### 🧪 Run an Evaluation